Enriching patient's hematopoietic & progenitor cells with healthy mitochondria isolated from

 While Minovia's primary focus has been augmentation of HSPCs, we are exploring the potential benefit of augmentation of other mitochondrially exhausted cell types.
 For example, to treat hematopoietic and solid tumors, CART and TILs have been used in the past decade.
 However, one major limitation is the durability of effect due to metabolic exhaustion of cells.
 We are actively exploring the potential benefit MAT may provide additional cell therapies under development.

-First generation (Syngeneic mitochondria, MNV-101): In our first clinical study of MAT, Pearson Syndrome patients were treated with autologous HSPCs enriched with healthy, functional mitochondria derived from a maternal blood unit.
-This personalized therapy was developed with the potential to treat only non-inherited mitochondrial disorders, and has shown a favorable safety and efficacy profile in a phase I/II clinical trial and in compassionate use cases for a number of disorders. and reference our publication which should be out by then…
+First generation (Syngeneic maternal mitochondria, MNV-101): In our first clinical study of MAT, Pearson Syndrome patients were treated with autologous HSPCs enriched with healthy, functional mitochondria derived from maternal while blood cells.
+This personalized therapy was developed with the potential to treat only non-inherited mitochondrial disorders, and has shown a favorable safety and efficacy profile in a phase I/II clinical trial for Pearson Syndrome and in compassionate use cases for KSS and Leigh Syndrome.
+The compassionate use cases of single-large mitochondrial DNA deletions was published in Science Translational Medicine.

 Our current focus is on non-inherited and inherited primary mitochondrial diseases: